moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 .. _documentation: http://wiki.ros.org/ros_control

 ROS Control tab can be used to auto generate simulated controllers to actuate the joints of your robot.
-This will allow us to provide the correct ROS interfaces MoveIt!.
+This will allow us to provide the correct ROS interfaces MoveIt.

 * Click on the *ROS Control* pane selector.